Hyppo300/Data_Science/Week_01/Introduction.md

 insights from data.
 Uses those outcomes to form rules and then predicts on basis of those set of rules.

 ## Data science lifecycle:
-a)	Concept study – Study use case, your targets, given data and all related useful information.
+1. Concept study – Study use case, your targets, given data and all related useful information.
-b)	Data preparation - Make the data clean and valuable, remove missing and redundant values.
+2. Data preparation - Make the data clean and valuable, remove missing and redundant values.
-c)	Model planning - Run exploratory data analysis and find out best model for your data.
-Divide into test (for validating model) and train
-(for developing model) sets.
+3. Model planning - Run exploratory data analysis and find out best model for your data.
+Divide into test (for validating model) and train (for developing model) sets.
-d)	Model building – After selection, model is deployed and prediction are outcomes which are then validated for best accuracy.
+4. Model building – After selection, model is deployed and prediction are outcomes which are then validated for best accuracy.
-e)	Communication – Data scientist should communicate his findings with business team.
+5. Communication – Data scientist should communicate his findings with business team.
-f)	Operationalize – Final reports, documents delivered by the team.
+6. Operationalize – Final reports, documents delivered by the team.

 ## Demand for data scientist:
 Data scientists are in high demand because companies are using their data to enhance their business and stay step ahead of their competition.